-Take, for example, our new credit decisioning solution, FICO Origination Manager Essentials – Small Business.
+Take, for example, our new credit decisioning solution, FICO Origination Solution, Powered by FICO Platform.
 It’s designed to help lenders make faster origination decisions without increasing risk.
-This new FICO product combines our well-established scorecard technology with AI to build better credit risk models, algorithms that better predict the probability that customers will pay on time.
+This new FICO product combines our well-established scorecard technology with AI and ML to build better credit risk models, algorithms that better predict the probability that customers will pay on time.

 How FICO Uses AI to Build Better Credit Risk Models

-As with our other origination products, Origination Manager Essentials includes credit risk models, and these models are segmented — different types of small business customers and different credit products require different models to assess their credit risk.
+As with our other origination products, FICO Origination Solution includes credit risk models, and these models are segmented — different types of small business customers and different credit products require different models to assess their credit risk.

 In traditional risk modeling, customer segmentation is based on “hard” lines and broad categories, such as new customer vs. existing customer.
 This doesn’t capture the behavior of certain individual entities or more optimal ways to segment scoring models.

-To build the models in Origination Manager Essentials, our data scientists used AI and machine learning algorithms to discover a better way to segment the scorecards.
+To build the models in FICO Origination Solution, our data scientists used AI and machine learning algorithms to discover a better way to segment the scorecards.
 This allows us to apply AI to improve risk prediction without creating “black box” models that don’t give risk managers, customers and regulators the required insights into why individuals score the way they do.

-We are now starting to use techniques such as collaborative profiles to reveal entity segmentation based on customer behaviors.
+Our data science teams are now using techniques such as collaborative profiles to reveal entity segmentation based on customer behaviors.
 We can then group customers into micro-segments based on that similarity, instead of typical segmentation approaches that rely on hard business attributes.
 For example, collaborative profiles derive behavioral archetype distributions — these could include archetypes that point to credit seekers building credit histories vs. those who have higher risk and covering misuse of credit elsewhere in their history.